andresfernandeznad/ionic-TourismCities/README.md

 # TourismCities
 This is an app to manage and storage your favourite cities or places to do some tourism or whatever.

-At first, we have the access page, where we can access to our app.
+At first, we have the access page with a slider, where we can access to our app.
 (Actually without authentication)